atrocore/atrocore/docs/01.atrocore/18.master-data-management/19.clusters/index.md

 - **Review** – the cluster has items, but is not yet fully merged.
 - **Merged Manually** – all cluster items have been confirmed, and at least one was confirmed manually.
 - **Merged Automatically** – all cluster items have been confirmed automatically.
-- **Invalid** – the cluster contains more than one master record, or contains no staging records.
+- **Invalid** – the cluster contains more than one master record, or contains no contributor records.

 ## Cluster Items

-Cluster Items panel lists all master and staging records that the system has linked to the current cluster based on the entity's Matching Rules.
+Cluster Items panel lists all master and contributor records that the system has linked to the current cluster based on the entity's Matching Rules.
 Each item displays the Entity Name, the linked Record, and its Matched Score.

 Cluster items cannot be added or removed manually.
 If a Matched Record is deleted, the corresponding Cluster Item is not removed – instead, it is reassigned to another cluster (existing or newly created).

-Every staging record must belong to a cluster.
+Every contributor record must belong to a cluster.
 If the system detects no duplicates for a given record, a cluster with a single item is created and that item is confirmed automatically.

 Cluster items are created, populated, and automatically confirmed by the Create Clusters scheduled job.
 If matching rules change, or a record is created or updated causing a Matched Records pair to be added, removed, or have its Matched Score changed, the cluster is not updated immediately – changes take effect on the next job run.